paulmandal/atak-forwarder/README.md

 ATAK requires that plugins be signed with a whitelisted signature.
 In order to run your own builds of the plugin you will need to have a copy of ATAK that is signed with the same key you are using to sign your plugin build.

 * Clone the ATAK-CIV repo: `git clone git@github.com:deptofdefense/AndroidTacticalAssaultKit-CIV.git`
-* Follow the instructions in `AndroidTacticalAssaultKit-CIV/BUILDING.md` to build and install ATAK
+* Follow the commands in the `.github/workflows` files or the instructions in `AndroidTacticalAssaultKit-CIV/BUILDING.md` to build and install ATAK
     * Note: you will need to configure a signing key in the `local.properties` file

 ## Build the ATAK Gradle Plugin